Kong/docs.konghq.com/src/kubernetes-ingress-controller/guides/using-kongingress-resource.md

 Gateway API HTTPRoute rules support distributing traffic across multiple Services.
 The rule can assign weights to the Services to change the proportion of requests an individual Service receives.
-In Kong's implementation, all Endpoint of a Service have the same weight.
+In Kong's implementation, all Endpoints of a Service have the same weight.
 Kong calculates a per-Endpoint upstream target weight such that the aggregate target weight of the Endpoints is equal to the proportion indicated by the HTTPRoute weight.

 For example, say you have two Services with the following configuration:
  * One Service has four Endpoints
  * The other Service has two Endpoints
- * Each Service has weight 50 in the HTTPRoute
+ * Each Service has weight `50` in the HTTPRoute

-The targets created for the two-Endpoint Service have double the weight of the targets created for the four-Endpoint Service (two weight 16 targets and four weight 8 targets) .
-Scaling the four-Endpoint Service to eight would halve the weight of its targets (two weight 16 targets and eight weight 4 targets).
+The targets created for the two-Endpoint Service have double the weight of the targets created for the four-Endpoint Service (two weight `16` targets and four weight `8` targets).
+Scaling the four-Endpoint Service to eight would halve the weight of its targets (two weight `16` targets and eight weight `4` targets).

-KongIngress can also configure upstream [health checking behavior as well](/gateway/latest/reference/health-checks-circuit-breakers/).
-See [the KongIngress reference](/kubernetes-ingress-controller/{{page.kong_version}}/references/custom-resources/#kongingress) for the health check fields.
+KongIngress can also configure upstream [health checking behavior](/gateway/latest/reference/health-checks-circuit-breakers/) as well.
+See [the
+KongIngress reference](/kubernetes-ingress-controller/{{page.kong_version}}/references/custom-resources/#kongingress)
+for the health check fields.